 It is important for you to know that if there is a new breast lump and it is not found to be a cyst on ultrasound, additional testing should be done even if a mammogram is done and is read as normal.
 Your doctor may suggest that you see a surgeon to determine whether or not a biopsy should be done.

-A full range of reversible and permanent birth control methods is available through our office, including intrauterine devices, diaphragms, injections (Depo-provera), implants (Implanon), pills, rings (NuvaRing), patches (Orthoevra), and permanent sterilization – by laparoscopy in the operating room, or by hysteroscopy (Essure) in the office or operating room.
+A full range of reversible and permanent birth control methods is available through our office, including intrauterine devices (containing either progesterone or copper), diaphragms, injections (Depo-provera), implants (Nexplanon), pills, rings (NuvaRing), patches (Orthoevra), and permanent sterilization – by laparoscopy in the operating room.

-A fibroid is a non-cancerous mass of the uterus that arises from a single uterine muscle cell.
+A fibroid is a non-cancerous mass of the uterus that arises from a single uterine muscle cell that keeps multiplying.
 Fibroids can grow, especially when estrogen levels are high as with pregnancy.
 They generally get smaller after menopause when estrogen levels are much lower.
 Most women who develop fibroids never have any problems from them and may never know they have them.
 Others will have fibroids that are so large or numerous that they cause symptoms.
 Depending on the size and location of the fibroid(s), symptoms may include pain or pressure, urinary, intestinal and/or fertility problems and menstrual issues.
 Hysterectomy is one treatment option.
-However, there are also non-surgical management choices for women with symptoms.
+However, there are also non-surgical management choices such as uterine artery embolization for women with symptoms.
 Ask your practitioner if you would like additional information.

 Menopause is defined as having no periods for one year.
 The average age of menopause in the U.S. is 51, and it usually occurs between the ages of 45 and 55.
-Some women are fortunate enough to have no or only very mild symptoms related to the decreased production of estrogen by the ovaries.
-However, most women will have at least some issues that can interfere with daily life in a major way.
+Some women are fortunate enough to have only very mild symptoms related to the decreased production of estrogen by the ovaries.
+However, most women will have at least one or two symptoms that can interfere with daily life in a major way.
 The most common problems include hot flashes, sleep disorders, vaginal dryness and emotional swings.
 Memory lapses and difficulty concentrating may occur.
-There are treatments ranging from lifestyle changes to medications that will help.
+Symptoms may persist indefinitely or gradually decrease in frequency and severity over time.
+There are treatments ranging from lifestyle changes to medications that will help, though all have pros and cons.
 Medication options include herbal remedies, non-hormonal therapies and hormone replacement (HRT), including bio-identicals.
-HRT is the most effective treatment and comes in numerous options including tablets, patches and other topical forms.
-With all of the treatment options, there are pros and cons.
+HRT is the most effective treatment and comes in several different delivery systems including tablets, patches and other topical forms.
 We can help you take your personal and family history into account to determine if the benefits of a particular treatment outweigh the risks for you.

 Bones are constantly undergoing the process of breaking down and rebuilding.
 Until about age 30, the build up of bone occurs more rapidly than the break down.
-After 30, the opposite occurs, and with enough bone loss, osteoporosis results.
+After that the opposite occurs, and with enough bone loss, osteoporosis results.
 This significantly raises the likelihood of having a fracture.
 In fact, 50% of women over 50 years old will at some point in their lives have a fracture related to osteoporosis.
 Besides pain, there is a high risk of complications after fracture.
 Strength and balance exercises are protective.
 Adequate dietary calcium and vitamin D are recommended.
 Certain medications including estrogen can decrease bone loss.
-A baseline bone density scan to check for osteoporosis is recommended at age 65, or earlier if certain risk factors are present.
+A baseline bone density scan to check for osteoporosis is recommended at age 65, or earlier given risk factors in addition to age such as low body mass, use of corticosteroids or treatment for underactive thyroid.

 The possible causes of pelvic pain are numerous, and include non-gyn causes from the urinary, intestinal and musculoskeletal systems.
 Common gynecological causes of pelvic pain include the following.

 In women having periods, the lining of the uterus builds up and sheds monthly.
 Most of the menstrual blood takes the path of least resistance as vaginal bleeding.
 Some, however, may go out through the fallopian tubes into the pelvis and abdomen.
 If microscopic bits of uterine lining tissue implant outside of the uterus (endometriosis), they may continue to respond to the normal cyclical hormonal changes.
 This can cause pain, especially with menses or intercourse.
 It can also cause formation of scar tissue (adhesions), and/or fertility problems.
 Endometriosis is not usually detectable on pelvic or ultrasound examination unless a cyst called an endometrioma forms on the ovary.
-It is best found with laparoscopy but is not always visible.
+The presence of endometriosis may be confirmed with laparoscopy but is not always visible.
 It does have a genetic component, so a family history may be important.
-It is more common in women who have not had children but can also occur in adolescents.
+It is more common in women who have not had children but can even occur in adolescents.
 About 75% of women with chronic pelvic pain and 30% of women with infertility are found to have endometriosis.
-There are medical and surgical therapies that can control the symptoms.
-Symptoms usually stop with menopause.
+There are medical and surgical therapies that can control the symptoms until menopause when they usually stop.

 When the uterine lining tissue grows in the muscle layer of the uterus, it is called adenomyosis.
 This can cause the uterus to become soft and enlarged and is often responsible for heavy, crampy periods.
-Pelvic MRI is the most reliable test currently available for diagnosing adenomyosis but because of the expense is rarely used for that purpose.
+For years, pelvic MRI was the only reliable test available for identifying adenomyosis but because of the expense was rarely used for that purpose.
 Generally the diagnosis can be made on the basis of symptoms and pelvic examination.
-As the quality of ultrasound technology continues to improve, more patients with adenomyosis are likely to be found using ultrasound.
+As the quality of imaging technology continues to improve, more patients with adenomyosis are being found using ultrasound.

 In some patients, the healing process after a pelvic infection or surgery causes the formation of scar tissue (adhesions) which can also be a result of endometriosis.
 Adhesions cause organs that aren’t normally attached to one another to stick together.
-Various activities or movements that put tension on the connections can cause pain which is often described as a ripping or tearing sensation.
-Adhesions can only be diagnosed by directly looking at the internal organs with laparoscopy.
-Sometimes the tissues can be safely separated during laparoscopy and wrapped in a dissolvable barrier to decrease the chance that the organs will stick together again.
+Various activities or movements that put tension on the connections can cause pain which may be experienced as a ripping or tearing sensation.
+Adhesions can only be diagnosed by directly looking at the internal organs (usually with laparoscopy).
+Sometimes the tissues can be safely separated and wrapped in a dissolvable barrier to decrease the chance that the organs will stick together again.

 Other Causes of Pelvic Pain